Chuukwudi/My-ICA-on-R/README.md

 In the end, using these factors mentioned above as features, I applied machine learning algorithms like Random Forest and Naive Bayes to predict what type of operating system a developer is likely to use while using cross-validation to optimise my results.

-THe result is usefull to create the targetted ads.
+The result proves useful for the targetted ads.